Opposition to grant of a patent - Patents Act 2013

 Parties may appeal the Assistant Commissioner’s decision within 20 working days (according to High Court working days, not IPONZ working days) by:

-(a) filing a notice of appeal in the High Court; and
+(a) filing a notice of appeal and application for stay of proceedings in the High Court; and

 (b) notifying the Commissioner.

 If no appeal is filed, the decision of the Commissioner is final, and the Commissioner will alter any entry on the register accordingly to give effect to the decision.